 Canonical Name record.
 A CNAME record establishes one domain as an alias to another (thereby routing all traffic addressed to the alias to the target; the canonical address).

 Like a CNAME record, Alias records can be used to map one address to another.
 But Aliases can coexist with other records using the same name.

 Mail Exchange Record.
 These records will redirect a domain’s email to the servers hosting the domain’s user accounts.
 Mail exchange records are used for determining the priority of email servers for a domain.

-When a user types a human-readable address in his browser, the operating system’s DNS client will check for information in a local cache.
-If the requested address isn’t there, it will look for a Domain Name System server in local area network (LAN).
-When the local DNS server receives the query and the requested domain name is found, it will return the result.
+When a user types a human-readable address into the browser, the operating system’s DNS client will check for information in a local cache.
+If the requested address isn’t there, it will look for a Domain Name System server in the local area network (LAN).
+When the local DNS server receives the query, and the requested domain name is found, it will return the result.

-If the name is not found, the local server will forward the query to a DNS cache server, often provided by the Internet service provider (ISP).
-Since the DNS server’s cache contains a temporary store of DNS records, it will be able to quickly respond to requests.
-These DNS cache servers are called “not authoritative DNS servers” as they provide request resolution based in a cached value acquired from “authoritative DNS servers.”
+If the name is not found, the local server will forward the query to a DNS cache server, often provided by the Internet Service Provider (ISP).
+Since the DNS server’s cache contains a temporary store of DNS records, it will quickly respond to requests.
+These DNS cache servers are called not authoritative DNS servers as they provide request resolution based in a cached value acquired from authoritative DNS servers.

-Now that we’ve got a better idea how DNS works, the next post will introduce you Amazon’s Route 53 and show you how easy it can be to migrate your existing domains to it.
+Now that we’ve got a better idea of how DNS works, the next post will introduce you Amazon’s Route53 and show you how easy it can be to migrate your existing domains to it.

 If you’re new to Amazon Route53, this is your go-to course Working with AWS’s Domain Name System: Amazon Route 53